 Accounts Receivable: A Strategy for Steady Cash Flow

-Whether you're a mid-market business or a large enterprise with a dedicated accounts receivable (AR) team, creating a steady stream of "free cash flow" is always a challenge in B2B payments.
+Whether you're a mid-market or a large enterprise B2B company with a dedicated accounts receivable (AR) team, creating a steady stream of "free cash flow" is always a challenge.
 In fact, the average US business has 24% of its monthly revenue held up in accounts receivable.
-In this blog: a strategy for steady cash flow.
+In this blog: a proven strategy for creating a steady cash flow.

 The Impact of Late Payments and Outstanding AR on your Business

-Cash flow problems can take down businesses that might otherwise be profitable according to accounting standards.
-You can fail if there is insufficient cash on hand to pay bills.
+Cash flow problems can ruin businesses that might otherwise be profitable.
 According to a U.S. Bank study, 82% of business failures are due to poor cash management.

 A weak cash flow position can compromise your business' ability to pay suppliers on time or settle debts from accumulating bills — leading to additional late payment fees.
 This can both sink your credit rating and damage your relationship with customers, landlords, utility providers, and suppliers.